How to restore your hormonal imbalance with Superfoods!

 Another study, this time from Japan, found that those who drank green tea had 42% less likelihood of developing Type 2 diabetes.

 Note that green tea does contain caffeine, an average of 35mg per cup.

 Also called the Chinese Gooseberry, this egg-like fruit contains huge amounts of Vitamin C – 100g kiwi contains an impressive 154% of our daily recommended intake of tis vitamin.

 As its alternative name implies, its origin is not New Zealand but China.

-To further boost its superfood status, it also contains Vitamins K and E, Omega 3 fats, and phytochemicals known as polyphenols very similar to our sleep and mood hormone serotonin.
+To further boost its superfood status, it also contains Vitamins K and E, Omega 3 fats, and phytochemicals known as polyphenols which act as powerful antioxidants.
+Kiwi fruits also contains good levels of the sleep and mood hormone serotonin.

 In studies, consumption of kiwi fruit increased sleep time by 13% and it also improved sleep efficiency – in other words, deeper, more restorative sleep.